kpristavka/chromatix-test/README.md

 PS C:\Users\User\Desktop\chromatix test\solution\app3> node index
 Task 3.
 Read data into Array in: 9257 ms
 Task 3.
 Overall result: 22069 ms.

+I've also cut "node-data-processing-medium-data.csv" to 100 records to check it into github.